A Homily for the Fourth Sunday after Epiphany

-Grace to you and peace from God our Heavenly Father and Christ Jesus our Lord, who unites us into his Body.
+Grace to you and peace from God our Heavenly Father and Christ Jesus our Lord, the Beloved, with whom the Father is well-pleased.
 Amen.

 What a scene it must have been – picture the heavens opening.
 What a sight it was to behold.
 What divine splendor was on display?
 What radiance poured forth?
 Hear that voice – loud, authoritative, rolling across the waters, and yet gentle, loving, and intimate.
 Do you see that dove?
 So ordinary and plain, like the ones for sell at the market back in town, but there’s something inherently different about it.